TheSpeedX/PROXY-List/README.md

 This List Gets New Working Proxy every 24 hours

 # SOCKER
+This List Might Have duplicate proxies!!!
+Use SOCKER To remove duplicate proxies and check working proxy...
 You can Also Use My New Tool SOCKER To Check All Valid SOCKS PROXY at the current time...

 SOCKER Link : https://github.com/TheSpeedX/socker